procrypt/files/Getting-started-with-OpenShift.md

     to build a new example application in Ruby.
 ```

-We need to change the security context in OpenShift since by default OpenShift doesn't allows to run container with root access.
-We need to login with OpenShift administrator to make the changes.
+We need to change the security context in OpenShift since by default OpenShift doesn't allow any container to run with root access.
+We need to login with OpenShift admin to make the changes.

 ```bash
     $ oc login -u system:admin